Winsyin/MRFE/README.md

 python train.py --protein RBP_name --modelType your_circRNA2Vec_model_path --num_levels number_of_forward_residual_SCI-Block_stacks

-2.If you want to use RNAfold prediction data sets of base pairing, to download and install at https://www.tbi.univie.ac.at/RNA/.
+2.If you want to use RNAfold and bpRNA to handle other data sets, can be in https://www.tbi.univie.ac.at/RNA/ and https://github.com/hendrixlab/bpRNA to download and install.